jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/Guidance/Medications/Clinical-Scenarios/Scenario-1/GP-Record.page.md

 ### 1) GP Record

-{{pagelink:Home/FHIR-Assets/Profiles-and-Extensions/Profiles/Examples/Medications/MedicationList-GP/Example-DataStandardsWales-List-Medications-GP.page.md, text: Example list of medications as recorded in a GP system, based on the repeat and acute medications below}}.
+{{pagelink:Example-DataStandardsWales-List-Medications-GP, text: Example list of medications as recorded in a GP system, based on the repeat and acute medications below}}.

 #### Repeat